LEADERSHIP IN AMERICA’S MOST CONSEQUENTIAL MARITIME DISASTERS

 • Offshore Drilling & Production Incidents: Such as drill floor equipment malfunctions, well blowouts, fires, explosions on vessels, drilling rigs, and production platforms, and lift boat collapses.

 • Hazardous Vessel Conditions: Incidents caused by defective decks, unsafe equipment, or general unseaworthiness.
+Watch our video where Paul Sterbcow explains the doctrine of unseaworthiness.

 • Negligent Operations: Cases involving negligent vessel operation by captains and crew, or the failure to rescue a person overboard.